Recommended gear

 Personal Locator Beacon (PLB)

 The ACT is an extremely remote hike where it will take several days for others to raise the alarm if you are injured, and search and rescue costs are enormous.
-Please bring a PLB with two-way communication capabilities with you in case of emergency, or hire a simple from us.
-Please also make sure your travel insurance covers remote rescue.
+Please bring a PLB with two-way communication capabilities with you in case of emergency, and make sure your travel insurance covers remote rescue in the Arctic.

 We encourage you to learn how Search & Rescue works in Greenland and make sure you have the appropriate experience BEFORE deciding to hike the trail.
 We have limited resources that are quickly stretched by ill-prepared hikers!